The Hertzsprung-Russell Diagramm

 Figure 10: Luminosity classes on the HR-diagram.
 [CO]

 One question remains to be answered.
-Although our sun is mostly formed by hydrogen (the sun surface has about 500 000 H-atoms for each Ca-atom!), it’s absorption lines from neutral hydrogen are dominated by the Ca II lines.
+Although our sun is mostly formed by hydrogen (the sun surface has about 500 000 H-atoms for each Ca-atom!), its absorption lines from neutral hydrogen are dominated by the Ca II lines.
 On the other side, stars such as Vega, show very strong H lines.

 The solution to this problem lies in the excitation and ionisation energies of H and Ca. The excitation energy of neutral H is higher than the ionisation energy of Ca. The difference is strong enough, so that almost all of the Ca atoms are ionised (and produce the Ca II-lines), whereas very few neutral hydrogen atoms (responsible for possible Balmer lines) are in an exited state.
 As the surface temperature rises, more H-atoms are found in an excited state and the H-lines get stronger.
 The most intensive H-lines are found on stars with temperatures of almost 10.000 K (class A0; f. ex.
 Vega).
 For higher surface temperatures, ionisation dominates excitation and the Balmer lines weaken.